-Consider finding specialized historic homeowners insurance through the National Trust Insurance Services (NTIS), an organization that helps homeowners find carriers that specialize in covering the unique risks associated with older homes.
+Consider finding specialized historic homeowners insurance through the National Trust Insurance Services (NTIS), an organization that helps homeowners find insurers that specialize in covering the unique risks associated with older homes.
 The NTIS works with different insurance companies and can connect you with the right carrier for your historic home’s needs.

 Certain insurance companies specialize in covering high-value homes, including historic houses.
 Below are two high-value insurance companies that you may want to consider if they’re available in your area.

 HO-8 policies are geared towards protecting older homes that don’t meet the standard for regular homeowners insurance coverage.
 Unlike a standard homeowners insurance policy, HO-8 policies don’t require four-point inspections, and you may not have to update details of your home, like your old pipes or wiring, in order to qualify for coverage.

 Extended replacement cost coverage is a coverage add-on that increases your dwelling coverage limits an additional 25%-50% if the cost to rebuild your home ends up being higher than your policy limit.

 Although homeowners insurance is typically more expensive for historic homes, you can still find ways to lower your premiums.